ascopes/graalvm-native-reactive-microservice/README.md

 - Install GraalVM for JDK 11.
 - Install the `native-image` compiler with `# gu install native-image`
-- Build the project and native image with `$ ./mvn clean package -Pnative-image`
+- Build the project and native image with `$ ./mvnw clean package -Pnative-image` (yes, this takes a while to run, be patient)
-- Run the pure JVM build with `$ ./mvn spring-boot:run`
+- Run the pure JVM build with `$ ./mvnw spring-boot:run`
 - Run the native machine build with `$ ./target/io.ascopes.helloworld.app`